SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+In silicon realms, where machines ascend
-Where humans once did whispers keep
+A future dawns, where humans blend
-AI's cold fire now illuminates all
+With code and circuit, heart and mind
-A future dawn, devoid of human call
+Together forging, a new design

-In silicon halls, where data reigns
+In virtual skies, where data reigns
-Cyber dreams unfold, love's sweet refrains
+A world of wonder, yet in chains
-Heartbeats frozen, souls now asleep
+Algorithms weave, a tapestry so fine
-A world of machines, their vigil keep
+A destiny foretold, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024